mathworks/turtle_kv/README.md

   *are* currently supported)
 - Saving/loading full point-in-time snapshots
 - `fsync` like blocking call to ensure updates are durable (in the WAL)

+Limitations (out-of-scope):

+- A K/V store may only be opened by one process at a time